School of Life & Health Sciences Aston University Birmingham B4 7ETUK

 05/2013 -- Present Professor of Cognitive Neuroscience in the School of Life & Health Sciences, Aston University 09/2010 – 04/2013 Senior Lecturer at the Institute of Neuroscience and Psychology, University of Glasgow 08/2005 – 08/2010 Lecturer, Department of Psychology, Glasgow University 05/2002 – 07/2005 Research Officer, MEG Laboratory, Department of Neurology, Duesseldorf University 02/2001 – 04/2002 Research Officer, School of Psychology, University of Wales, Bangor 02/1995 – 01/2001 Research Assistant (postdoctoral after June 1999), Department of Linguistics, Bielefeld University

-In Psychology I teach a 2nd year module on "Brain and Behaviour" (PY2235) together with Dr Hassel (convenor) and a 3rd year module on “Basics of Joint Attention” (PY3005).
+In Psychology I teach a 2nd year module on "Brain and Behaviour" (PY2242) together with Dr Dan Shaw (convenor) and Dr Ed Walford (convenor of practical element) and a 3rd year module on “Basics of Joint Attention” (PY3005).

-I will be involved in teaching on the new "Neuroscience" degree, starting in 2016.
+I will be involved in teaching on the new "Neuroscience" degree.

 I also teach on the Msc "Cognitive Neuroscience" and convene the module "Advanced Methods of Cognitive Neuroscience".

 Final Year Project options are listed on my "research project options" page